 You must eat 4 times per day minimum and at least 3 of those meals must be solid meals.
 The more solid meals the better.

 You don’t need to overthink it.
 Just eat from all 3 food groups.
 Your goal is to get BIG.
-If you eat your protein with each meal you will be getting enough protein – these is no additional reason to count calories or grams of protein.
+If you eat your protein with each meal you will be getting enough protein – there is no additional reason to count calories or grams of protein.

 Watch the scale and the mirror for progress.
 If the scale is not moving up you need to eat more.